-Opioid ODs cut US life expectancy by 2.5 months
+Opioid ODs cut US life expectancy by 2½ months

 In addition, this week, New Jersey Gov. Chris Christie, a Republican who chairs the drug addiction commission, posted a letter on the White House's website requesting an additional four weeks for the commission to complete its final report.
 "In the interest of submitting ... sound recommendations, our research and policy development are still in progress," wrote Christie.
 "Accordingly, and pursuant to the Executive Order establishing the Commission, we are seeking an additional four weeks to finalize our work."

 Many public health officials point to the over-prescribing of narcotic painkillers as one of the roots of the opioid overdose epidemic.
-Last year, the CDC issued new prescribing guidelines for using opioids to treat chronic pain.
-According to a recent government report, the No. 1 reason that people misuse prescription drugs is to manage pain.
+Last year, the CDC issued prescribing guidelines for using opioids to treat chronic pain.
+According to a recent government report, the No. 1 reason people misuse prescription drugs is to manage pain.
 In an attempt to help deal with the pain issue, the Trump administration is partnering with private pharmaceutical companies to help fast-track non-opioid, non-addictive pain relief alternatives.